 Health and wellbeing

-It's important to look after your physical and mental heath to get the most out of your time at NTU.
+It's important to look after your physical and mental health to get the most out of your time at NTU.
 The Student Support team can offer support, help and advice whilst you're at university.

 Student Space is here for you through the Coronavirus pandemic.
 However you’re feeling, help and guidance is available.
 Explore a range of trusted information, services and tools to help you with the challenges of student life on the Student Space website.